Buffalo Next: How companies are trying to entice office workers to return

 M&T sees value in getting workers back together to collaborate on their work.
 That was its thinking behind its $58 million "tech hub" at Seneca One tower, serving as a catalyst for innovation.
 The pandemic upended conventional work patterns, but M&T still believes the tech hub can deliver on its vision.

-Jones said across all of M&T's offices, it's more a matter of making the office an "attractive environment" for workers to come into.
+Jones said across all of M&T's offices, it is more a matter of making the office an "attractive environment" for workers to come into.

 "I think we'll get there, but it will just take some time," he said.